spencertipping/caterwaul/src/std.words.md

 that macroexpands the syntax tree before returning it; this used to be there for performance reasons (now irrelevant with the introduction of precompilation) but is also useful for macro reuse.

+Caterwaul 1.3 introduces 'qc' and 'qce', which stand for 'quote code' and 'quote code and expand', respectively.
+These are analogous to 'qs' and 'qse', except that they evaluate the expression given rather than quoting it directly.

       qs(match)  = new $.expression_ref($.syntax_to_expression(match._expression), 'qs'),
       qse(match) = new $.expression_ref($.syntax_to_expression(this(match._expression)), 'qse'),

+      qc(match)  = $.compile(this(match._expression)),
+      qce(match) = this($.compile(this(match._expression))),

 ## Macroexpansion control